niplav/site/index.md

 I try to read blogs completely, mostly [starting at the beginning](https://entirelyuseless.com/2018/06/12/start-at-the-beginning/ "Start at the Beginning") because most blogs are not organized by topic.
-But blog archives are usually hard to navigate and it is often difficult to keep track of my current position in the blog (especially with yearly/monthly wordpress archives).
+But blog archives are usually hard to navigate and it is often difficult to keep track of my current position in the blog (especially with yearly/monthly WordPress archives).
 To salvage this, I scrape blog archives and arrange them chronologically.

 * [Bit-Player Posts Chronological Index](./bp_chrono.md)
 * [Overcoming Bias Posts Chronological Index](./ob_chrono.md)